 Our client went into the hospital for a bone marrow biopsy.
-During the biopsy, the hematologist cut into an artery in his hip.
-The artery continued to bleed over the next 5 days.
-Before the artery was fixed, he had lost one-half of the entire blood volume in his body.
+During this procedure, the hematologist cut into an artery in the patient’s hip.
+The artery continued to bleed over the next five days, and the patient lost one-half of the entire blood volume in his body.

-All of the bleeding caused a permanent injury to our client’s sciatic nerve, which caused him to have a foot drop, leaves him to live in extreme pain, on morphine and his leg is paralyzed from the knee down.
+All of the bleeding caused permanent injury to our client’s sciatic nerve, which caused a foot drop, leaving him in extreme pain, on morphine, with a paralyzed leg from the knee down.

 $500,000 Settlement Against Surgeon for Disfigurement of Woman’s Legs

-$4,300,000 Verdict Against an OB/GYN Doctor for Delayed Diagnosis of Uterine Cancer
+$4.3 Million Verdict Against OB/GYN Doctor for Delayed Diagnosis of Uterine Cancer

 The doctor in this case was warned by the pathologist that a biopsy of the patient’s uterus had abnormal tissue called atypia.

 Our client’s father was having surgery to remove his prostate gland because he had been diagnosed with early prostate cancer.
-Because he had risk factors for heart disease, he needed to have his heart checked out to see if it was up for the surgery.
-The surgeon and internist both agreed that he needed cardiac clearance for surgery but neither actually did the necessary tests.
-They both thought the other one had done them.
-Obviously they failed to communicate with each other.
+Because he had risk factors for heart disease, he needed to have his heart checked to see if it was up for the surgery.
+Despite the surgeon and internist agreeing that the patient needed cardiac clearance for surgery, neither actually conducted the necessary tests.
+Each thought the other one had done them.
+Obviously, they failed to communicate with each other.
 During the surgery, the patient suffered a heart attack and died on the table.

-The parents took their son to the Cleveland Clinic on multiple occasions for a condition that began as a limp but progressed to the boy needing crutches then a wheelchair.
-Doctors at the Clinic mistakenly diagnosed the nine year old with a psychiatric problem called conversion disorder.
-The Cleveland Clinic admitted the child to it’s Day Hospital program, took away his crutches and made him do sit-ups and pushups for falling, losing his balance or walking too
+Parents took their nine-year-old son to the Cleveland Clinic on multiple occasions for a condition that began as a limp but progressed to the boy needing crutches, and then a wheelchair.
+Doctors mistakenly diagnosed the child with a psychiatric problem called conversion disorder and admitted him to its Day Hospital program.
+There, they took away his crutches and made him do sit-ups and push-ups for falling, losing his balance, or walking too slowly.

-slow.
 The Clinic also informed the child’s school that he had a psychiatric condition and should be treated as a normal child.
-A year after the initial visit to Cleveland Clinic for a limp the boy was given a simple blood test that showed a genetic neuralgic condition known as Dystonia.
+A year after the initial visit to Cleveland Clinic for a limp, the boy was given a simple blood test that showed a genetic neuralgic condition known as dystonia.